-Section 1 Procedure for Setting Elections Dates
+Section 1 Procedure for Setting Elections Dates & Approving Elections Code

 The Primary and General Election dates shall be set by the Elections Commissioner with the approval of the Senate.
-Pursuant to the ASUA Constitution, these dates shall be approved no later than the end of the semester prior to the election.
+The ASUA Elections Code must be approved by Senate every new election cycle.
+Pursuant to the ASUA Constitution, these dates and Elections Code shall be approved no later than the end of the semester prior to the election.
 The Elections dates shall be published and posted in the Elections cubicle, The Daily Wildcat, the area outside of ASUA and in the ASUA involvement newsletter.